 Snow peas make the gas-triggering food list for a couple different reasons.
 First, they contain galacto-oligosaccharides which are a chain of sugars.
 These sugars are hard to digest and in result will end feeding bacteria found in our gut.
 As we already learned previously when this happens it can result in bloating.

 Furthermore, snow peas also have fructans and they are high in polyols.
 These are usually only partially absorbed by our bodies and cause more stomach issues.
-You may want to pick an alternate snacking choice to help avoid gas.
+To avoid any problems, you may want to pick an alternate snacking choice to help avoid gas.
+Luckily, there are plenty of options available to you.

 Deep fried food may be a guilty pleasure food that we all like to indulge in every once in a while.
 However, fried foods can trigger gas too.
 A lot of restaurants cook fried food because it cooks quickly but also offers a crave quenching flavor and crunch that will keep everyone coming back for more.